W. H. H. Tison

 William Henry Haywood Tison (November 6, 1822 – December 4, 1882) was an American politician who served as the 39th speaker of the Mississippi House of Representatives from January 1882 until his assassination 11 months into his speakership.

-On December 4, 1882, J. Edward Sanders shot him on the sidewalk of Front Street in Baldwyn, Mississippi.
+Biography

 A member of the Democratic Party, Tison represented Lee and Tishomingo counties.
 During the American Civil War, he served as an officer in the Confederate States Army.
+On December 4, 1882, J. Edward Sanders shot him on the sidewalk of Front Street in Baldwyn, Mississippi.